2024 Annual Conference

 If you have any questions about conference registration (need a receipt, question on how to fill out registration), please contact the membership coordinator, [email protected]

-If you have any questions about the website (session/abstract submission forms, questions about information on the web), please contact the NASSS Volunteer Web Administrator, [email protected]
+If you have any questions about the website, please contact the NASSS Volunteer Web Administrator, [email protected]